 Research that yoga may be an effective way to minimize and improve shoulder pain over time.
 Yoga has the added benefit of improving posture and breathing while you practice.

 If your shoulder is injured, applying a cold compress or ice can reduce inflammation.
 This may numb your pain and decrease swelling.
 A cold compress may also help your shoulder injury to begin healing faster.

-A review of several studies that focused on cold compress after a muscle or bone injury indicates that it’s almost always better than no treatment at all.
+A of several studies that focused on cold compress after a muscle or bone injury indicates that it’s almost always better than no treatment at all.